Clickable Map of the itinerary (in blue); red dots: towns covered in this section; green dots: towns covered in other sections; green line:

 After the annexation of the Papal State to Italy in 1870 the importance of Civitavecchia increased because it was the port of mainland Italy which was closest to Sardinia.
 In the XXth century it became the port of entry for iron ore directed to the steelworks of Terni.
 Because of the importance acquired in the communication and industrial system of the country Civitavecchia was heavily bombed during World War II.
 Nearly 90% of the buildings were so damaged that they had to be completely pulled down during the post-war reconstruction.
 S. Francesco was rebuilt as it was, but in a dull modern urban context.

-(centre) new barracks built by Pope Pius VI; (right) the house where Henri Beyle (Stendhal), a French writer,
+(centre) plaque celebrating new barracks built by Pope Pius VI; (right) plaque celebrating the site of the house where Henri Beyle (Stendhal), a French writer,

 lived when he was French consul at Civitavecchia in 1831-1842